Top 10 Digital Tips for a Safe Holiday Season

 5. Inspect physical credit card readers prior to making purchases to ensure tampering has not taken place.

-When you go to make a purchase, inspect the credit card reader to be sure it hasn’t been tampered with.
+When you go to make a purchase, inspect the credit card reader to be sure it hasn't been tampered with.
 There are many techniques that credit card thieves use that are hard to see, and physical alteration of the reader is an easier one to spot.
-To do this, you can grab the cover to make sure it doesn’t pull off, look to see if it is physically intact or if it looks damaged, or if it has been altered with the addition of a skimmer.
+To do this, you can grab the cover to make sure it doesn't pull off, look to see if it is physically intact, or if it looks damaged or altered with the addition of a skimmer.

 When it comes to the credit card itself, it's important to note that today's modern credit cards come with RFID chips, which makes credit information easily available for purchases.
 Unfortunately, this also means that thieves can gather your credit information from the cards by passing near you with an RFID reader.
 You can safeguard your credit or debit card information by storing them in an RFID blocking wallet, or through a cheaper alternative, a blocking sleeve.

 7. Do not leave your belongings unattended.
 And make sure to always lock your phone and configure location services.